 If you are making the table covers for indoor use, you can use just about any fabric that will work with the iron-on adhesive.
 I would recommend that you prewash indoor fabrics before you begin, to allow for fabric shrinkage.

-I chose stripes for my tablecloths.
-I have already used them for a graduation party and three backyard pizza parties.
-There’s just something classic and sophisticated in the stripe.
+There’s something classic and sophisticated in the stripe.
 It seems to work for everything.
-Do you agree?
-Now that I’ve tried this, I want to make more!
+Now that I’ve tried this, I want to try other patterns!

 Here’s another shot of inspiration.
 For a softer and more feminine touch, try gingham…